 Anti-Negro prejudice is so deep-rooted in the capitalist system that it oozes through its most "respectable" pores.
 A recent example of this was the Nov.
 6 pronouncement by Dr. John Scudder, an assistant professor at Columbia University.
 He asserted that it is dangerous for members of one race to receive blood transfusions from members of another race.
 Claiming a scientific basis for what he termed a "new philosophy," he contended that Negroes should receive blood only from Negroes and whites only from whites.
 This revival of the ancient racist myth of "different blood" was ripped apart in an outraged statement the next day by seven members of the Columbia University Seminar on Genetics and the Evolution of Man.
 They cited what science has well established: "The only criterion any reputable doctor or hospital dare employ in blood transfusions is whether the blood itself is of the right type, and not from where it came."
-"No new evidence was reported," the seven scientists said of Scudder's paper, "and the so-called 'new philosophy' serves no useful purpose except to reinforce the old 'philosophy' of race prejudice, which has been shown repeatedly to rest on ignorance rather than biological or medical knowledge.'
+"No new evidence was reported," the seven scientists said of Scudder's paper, "and the so-called 'new philosophy' serves no useful purpose except to reinforce the old 'philosophy' of race prejudice, which has been shown repeatedly to rest on ignorance rather than biological or medical knowledge."
 This statement was buttressed by Red Cross officials who said that "on the basis of recorded scientific and medical opinion, there is no difference in the blood of humans based on race or color."
-Further confirmation of this came from an even more unexpected quarter.
-The Red Cross blood transfusion service of East London, in racist South Africa.
-By De Gaulle of East London, in racist South Africa, said Nov.
+Further confirmation of this came Smear Hurled from an even more unexpected quarter.
+The Red Cross blood transfusion service By De Gaulle of East London, in racist South Africa, said Nov.
 9 that the blood of whites has been given to Negroes there for 20 years and "no ill effects have ever been seen."
 We have not yet seen how Southern racist papers responded to Dr. Scudder's pronouncement.
 But an indication of what may be expected can be gathered from the way the story was handled by that "enlightened" daily, the New York Times, which editorially deplores bigotry.
 The Times gave Scudder's propaganda front-page treatment and included a biography to bolster his "authority."
 When the hot rebuttal of the seven Columbia scientists came, the Times put it on page 49 and headlined it: "Seven at Columbia Doubt (!)
 Peril in Bi-Racial Blood Transfusions."
 Before publishing the viewpoint of the seven, the Times asked Scudder for a statement which gave him the last word.
-The Northern agencies of capitalist propaganda aren't as blatant about their racism as those in the South.
-But they're by what they considered an in- Gaulle; if at all possible, oppo- that time, but evidence gather- country at least the right to call just as sickening.
+The Northern agencies of capitalist propaganda aren't as blatant about their just as sickening. tion in formation," not a real nation, therefore not entitled to the Algerian masses, under the toward independence of the Aldemanding independence in preserving the essential interpowerful demonstrations.
+The CP attacked the Algerian nationalist movement as "fascist" and supported the Popular Front government which proposed the "integration" of Algeria into France ("Blum-Violette project") and which outlawed Algerian nationalism and put Messali under arrest.
+In 1945 the CP, participating Popular Front (this time under the leadership of . . .
+De Gaulle) proposed that Algeria enter the "French Union" (as the French Empire had been renamed).
+A leader of the Communist party, Charles Tillon, was Air-Minister in the government which, in 1945, sent airplanes to bomb villages in the regions of Setif and Guelma, in the course of a repression which took the lives of more than 40,000 Algerians.
+'Yellow Peril' lictatorial head of the French tiations with the FLN.